hedmanw/marlin-mining/intentions/changepc.md

 This is facilitated by the fact that PPMerge has already turned these blocks into mutually exclusive on the pc `!defined(FORK)`.
 In order to make them mutually exclusive under the feature `DELTA`, we simply need to change the presence condition.

+See also the equivalent case `Exclusive: Case I`.

 **Integrated view**
 ```cpp
 #if !defined(FORK)